BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

 CAUTION:
   Note that this process is curtial for accurate data aquisition happening later on.
 Therefore, while the program is running, please make sure your heads  are fixed and eyes focus on the center of screen ALL THE TIME.

-## Check Preprocessing ## :
+## Check Preprocessed Data ## :
 As explained previously, if you were not able to figure out the correct placement for red aligtor clips, this is where to check!!

   1. After the preprocessing, turn the power of Neuro:Bit off, then using USB cable, connect it with your local computer.
   2. Open the file explorer, then you should see new  drive call "MICROBIT".